 Think ‘leisure centre’ and ‘food’ and the smell of a deep-fat fryer is likely to spring to mind.
-Kids’ party food – chips, burgers, cheesy chips, chicken nuggets – all available to hungry young mouths after ‘letting off steam’ in council-owned leisure facilities.
+Kids’ party food – chips, burgers, chicken nuggets – all available to hungry young mouths after ‘letting off steam’ in council-owned leisure facilities.

 The sector’s future funding will ultimately be dictated by its ability to become a credible preventative partner in reducing costs to wider services, such as health and adult and social care.

 SLC is proactively working with local authorities that share our ambition to offer only healthy food and beverages in public leisure facilities.
 In 2017, SLC supported North Kesteven DC in securing a three-year Whole Systems Approach to an Obesity pilot project with Leeds Beckett University and Public Health England.
 The leisure management contract we developed for the Council had healthy eating clauses embedded as standard.